 Let Your Partner Vent And Actually Listen...

 My partner and I frequently vent to one another (about work, about our apartment, about bills, about adulthood, and definitely about parenting) and I can't tell you how helpful that is.
 I mean, I spend so much energy just parenting a toddler, that there's zero ounces left that I can use to keep negative thoughts and feelings bottled up inside.
 I physically can't do it.
 To be able to have someone that will sit and listen about that horrific tantrum my kid just threw is so helpful, especially when that person understands and is personally invested and has probably sat through the same tantrum, too.

-There are things a mom thinks that she's so afraid to say out loud, because our society has decided that a "good mother" is someone who absolutely loves every single solitary moment of parenting and will willingly sacrifice all of herself in order to raise a child.
+things a mom thinks that she's so afraid to say out loud, because our society has decided that a "good mother" is someone who absolutely loves every single solitary moment of parenting and will willingly sacrifice all of herself in order to raise a child.
 Nope, that's not true.
 Parenthood can suck and you need to be able to express those feelings sans judgment.
 If you can do that with your parenting partner, you will both be better off.

 ...And Make Sure Your Partner Provides You With The Same Ability

 It needs to be a two-way street.
 I mean, it's basically that simple.
 If one parenting partner is venting, there should be a "switch" somewhere in the conversation so that the other can do the same.

 Don't Be Afraid To Spend Some Time Alone

 My partner and I recently started having weekly date nights, but with ourselves.
 I get to take myself out to a nice dinner or a movie or go to a cafe and read a book, while my partner watches our son.
 Then, next week, it's my partner's turn to take himself out and spend some quality time with himself.
 I think it's vital that, when you're part of a partnership, you're also focusing on yourself and your individuality.
 You don't have to lose who you are in order to be part of a healthy team.